 Meyer lemons make this cake extra special!
 They have a sweeter, delicate, floral flavor and are much less sharp and acidic than regular lemons.
 That being said you CAN use regular lemons in this recipe or even oranges will work!

 Polenta is the other star of this recipe.
 It gives the cake a pleasantly gritty texture.
-See more information below on the types of polenta and cornmeal you can use for this recipe.

 What are Meyer lemons?